zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 > The reason we need this is because we created types that PolkadotJS Apps isn't designed to read by default.
 By adding them, it can properly decode each of our storage items that rely on custom types.

-3. Submit a signed extrinsic using _substrateKitties_ by calling the `createKitty()` dispatchable.
+3. Now go to: _"Developer"_ -> _"Extrinsics"_ and submit a signed extrinsic using _substrateKitties_ by calling the `createKitty()` dispatchable.
+Make 3 different transactions from Alice, Bob and Charlie's accounts
-4. Check for the associated event by going to "_Network_" -> "_Explorer_".
+4. Check for the associated event _"Created"_ by going to "_Network_" -> "_Explorer_".
 You should be able to see the event emitted and query its block details.
 5. Check your newly created Kitty's details by going to "_Developer_" -> "_Chain State_".
-Select the _substrateKitties_ pallet and query `Kitties(Hash): Kitty`.
+Select the _substrateKitties_ pallet and query `Kitties(Hash): Kitty`. **Note:** You'll notice that this is actually querying all of your pallet's storage items!

-You should be able to see the details of your newly minted Kitty in the following format:
+Be sure to uncheck the "include option" box and you should be able to see the details of your newly minted Kitty in the following format:

 ```json
 substrateKitties.kitties: Kitty